aimat-lab/ML4pXRDs/README.md

 - `accuracy/loss random`: Performance on pXRDs from synthetically generated crystals (same distribution as training data)
 - `accuracy/loss match_correct_spgs`: Performance on ICSD test dataset, only using structures that match the simulation parameters.
-Furthermore, the space group label obtained using `spglib` is used instead of that provided by the ICSD.
+Furthermore, the space group labels obtained using `spglib` are used instead of those provided by the ICSD.
 - `accuracy/loss match_correct_spgs_pure`: Performance on ICSD test dataset, only using structures that match the simulation parameters.
-Furthermore, the space group label obtained using `spglib` is used instead of that provided by the ICSD.
+Furthermore, the space group labels obtained using `spglib` are used instead of those provided by the ICSD.
 Also, only structures without partial occupancies are used.
 - `accuracy gap`: `accuracy random` - `accuracy match`